Some school buses running as scheduled despite concerns of driver shortages due to new COVID vaccine mandate

 Meanwhile, some drivers have pushed back against the mandate, saying they do not want to participate in either option.

-“There are a few that are down bus drivers but are managing,” the Executive Director of the Connecticut Association of Public School, Fran Rabinowitz, said Tuesday.
+“There are a few that are down bus drivers but are managing,” Executive Director of the Connecticut Association of Public School Fran Rabinowitz said Tuesday.
 She added that it could have an impact on athletics.

 For those drivers who did not show up for work, the state had other carriers on standby to get students to school and back home.